 Kubernetes Admission Controller

 Terrascan can be integrated with K8s admissions webhooks.
 Admission controllers help you control resources created on a kubernetes cluster.
 By using Terrascan as an admission controller, resources violating security policies can be prevented from getting created in a Kubernetes cluster.
-For more details and instructions, click here to see our blog.

 Note on SSL certificates: You can use valid SSL certificates or create self signed certificates and have your Kubernetes cluster trust it.

 To configure Terrascan as an admission controller, follow these steps:

 - Create an instance of Terrascan which meets specified requirements as detailed below.
 Ensure Terrascan is accessible via HTTPS from the kubernetes API server.